Global Tensor Network Renormalization for 2D Quantum systems: A new window to probe universal data from thermal transitions

 Our current method focuses on two-dimensional criticality and spatial scale invariance, thereby naturally filtering out scale-invariant behavior from quantum critical points.
 In future developments, we aim to extend the method to capture genuine three-dimensional criticality, characterized by scale invariance in both spatial and imaginary-time directions.

 \paragraph{Acknowledgement} The authors thank Kevin Vervoort, Masahiko Yamada, Nick Bultinck, and Zheng-Cheng Gu for insightful discussions.
+A.U. thanks Yue Zhengyuan for the discussion on the XXZ model.
 A.U. was supported by BOF-GOA (Grant No. BOF23/GOA/021).
 S.D.M. was supported by the Research Foundation Flanders (FWO) (doctoral fellowship No. 11A3C25N).
 V.V. was supported by the FWO (doctoral fellowship No. 1196525N).
 This work was supported by EOS (grant No. 40007526), IBOF (grant No. IBOF23/064), and BOF- GOA (grant No. BOF23/GOA/021).
 Computational resources (Stevin Supercomputer Infrastructure) and services used in this work were provided by VSC (Flemish Supercomputer Center), funded by Ghent University, FWO, and the Flemish Government.

-\paragraph{Data avaliability} The source code will be available on TNRKit.jl \cite{vanthilt_tnrkitjl_2025, TensorKit}.
+\paragraph{Data avaliability} The source code will be available on TNRKit.jl \cite{TNRKit, TensorKit}.

-\paragraph{Contribution} AU and SDM contributed equally to this work.
-AU developed the concept of global TNR and its application to thermal TNR, while SDM devised an efficient method for constructing the elementary PEPO via a cluster expansion, which is crucial for improved accuracy.
+\paragraph{Contribution} A.U. and S.D.M. contributed equally to this work.
+A.U. developed the concept of global TNR and its application to thermal TNR, while S.D.M. devised an efficient method for constructing the elementary PEPO via a cluster expansion, which is crucial for improved accuracy.

 \onecolumngrid

 \twocolumngrid